paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 (methodo_4_3_2)=
 ### Systematic failures

-The root cause of systematic failures originates from a human error during the design phase (design error), during the manufacturing phase (manufacturing error) or during the operational phase (operations error).
+The root cause of {term}`systematic failures <Systematic failure>` originates from a human error during the design phase (design error), during the manufacturing phase (manufacturing error) or during the operational phase (operations error).

 “Systematic” means that the failure would occur if similar elements (with the same errors) are operated under identical circumstances.
 To give an example, in case of a design error at equipment level, both nominal and redundant channels are impacted in the same manner even though not necessarily at the same time and with an associated probability of occurrence.
-As a result, systematic failure occurrence may be affected by common cause effects and cannot be assumed to be independent as in the case of random failures.
-However, the degree of dependence between two systematic failures resulting from the same root cause depends on the case, and may range from nearly independent (“random-like”, e.g. manufacturing error on a single hardware element) to almost fully dependent (e.g. design error affecting identical equipment operating under the same conditions) in different settings.
+As a result, {term}`systematic failure <Systematic failure>` occurrence may be affected by common cause effects and cannot be assumed to be independent as in the case of {term}`random failures <Random failure>`.
+However, the degree of dependence between two {term}`systematic failures <Systematic failure>` resulting from the same root cause depends on the case, and may range from nearly independent (“random-like”, e.g. manufacturing error on a single hardware element) to almost fully dependent (e.g. design error affecting identical equipment operating under the same conditions) in different settings.

-Systematic failures may in principle be part-related (due to part design or manufacturing errors) or non-part related, i.e. the error can be introduced at higher than part level.
-In the frame of this handbook it is assumed that the occurrence of part-related systematic failures is effectively reduced by using space qualified components and by the processes in place in case of an alert issued by a manufacturer.
-At this quality assurance level, part related failures due to design or manufacturing errors may be assumed covered by the random failure rate.
-Therefore, the focus of systematic failure modelling in this handbook will be on the consideration of non-part related systematic failures.
+{term}`Systematic failures <Systematic failure>` may in principle be part-related (due to part design or manufacturing errors) or non-part related, i.e. the error can be introduced at higher than part level.
+In the frame of this handbook it is assumed that the occurrence of part-related {term}`systematic failures <Systematic failure>` is effectively reduced by using space qualified components and by the processes in place in case of an alert issued by a manufacturer.
+At this quality assurance level, part related failures due to design or manufacturing errors may be assumed covered by the {term}`random failure <Random failure>` rate.
+Therefore, the focus of {term}`systematic failure <Systematic failure>` modelling in this handbook will be on the consideration of non-part related {term}`systematic failures <Systematic failure>`.

-Examples of systematic failures:
+Examples of {term}`systematic failures <Systematic failure>`:
 * Gold pollution during the assembly of a EEE package (part level, manufacturing)
 * Poor lubricant choice leading to increased friction in a mechanism (equipment level, design)
 * PCB cracked by the manufacturing tool (equipment level, manufacturing)